h-sehee/math308-binary-game/docs/egdd.md

 ## Aethestics

-*Give a sense of the aesthetics of your game, the spirit and atmosphere.
-Use descriptive, evocative words that can help the reader understand the emotional response of your game.*
+*Give a sense of the aesthetics of your game, the spirit and atmosphere: In this game, gardens are transformed into battlefields where magical plants, inspired by D&D characters, defend against a zombie invasion.
+The setting mixes a touch of fantasy with light-hearted horror, creating a unique backdrop for strategy and action.
+It's a straightforward yet engaging world where players navigate through challenges with strategy and a bit of humor.*

 ## Graphical

 - Characters List
-  - *Characters 1*
+  - *Mage character*
-  - *Characters 2*
+  - *Wizard Character*
-  - *...*
+  - *Zombies Characters*
 - Textures:
-  - *Texture 1*
+  - *Dungeon textures*
-  - *Texture 2*
+  - *Zombie Textures*
   - *...*
 - Environment Art/Textures:
-  - *Environment Texture 1*
-  - *Environment Texture 2*
-  - *...*
+  - *DnD like battlefields*

 ## Audio